xbeat/Machine-Learning/README.md

 Complex analysis is a branch of mathematics that studies functions of complex numbers.
 It has wide-ranging applications in physics, engineering, and other fields of mathematics.

+## Machine Learning Model Lifecycle!
+Scoping, Data, Modeling, Deployment

+Machine Learning Model Lifecycle: Scoping

+The scoping phase is crucial for defining project goals and requirements.
+It involves identifying the problem, determining feasibility, and setting success metrics.

 ## Leveraging Git From Narrative to Refactor

 Interactive Rebase